Shaping the new National Litter and Flytipping Strategy

 The new strategy will consider the pollution caused by litter and flytipping within the context of a leakage to the circular economy and contributing to the climate and biodiversity crisis.
 With Scotland declaring a climate emergency in 2019 and hosting COP26 in November 2021, the contribution that preventing litter and flytipping can make to protecting our climate and biodiversity should not be underestimated.

-In addition we have been working with Marine Scotland on an updated Marine Litter Strategy.
-The consultation for this runs concurrently, and gives everyone the chance to have their say on litter and what can be done to tackle it -on land and in the marine environment.
+In addition, we have been working with Marine Scotland on an updated Marine Litter Strategy.
+The consultation for this ended on 22 March and gave everyone the chance to have their say on litter and what can be done to tackle it on land and in the marine environment.

-The Scottish Government is developing a new National Litter and Flytipping Strategy for Scotland with a 15-week public consultation period.
-We’re supporting the process alongside Zero Waste Scotland and the Scottish Environment Protection Agency (SEPA).
+The Scottish Government has been developing a new National Litter and Flytipping Strategy for Scotland which had a 15-week public consultation period.
+We supported the process alongside Zero Waste Scotland and the Scottish Environment Protection Agency (SEPA).

-The public consultation will run until 31 March 2022.
+The public consultation closed on 31 March 2022.